FuhaiLiAiLab/GALAX/README.md

 Just run the ./BMG/process.ipynb to get the integrated multi-omics data and Target-QA data with 'multi_sample_qa_info_k{k}_bm{top_bm}.json' (e.g., k=10, top_bm=100).
 And run the ./BMG/medtune.ipynb to get the 'mixed_description.jsonl'.

 ## 4. Pretrain the language model
-Pretrain the llama3-8B-Instruct with 2 NVIDIA H100 (80G) GPUs with
+Pretrain the llama3-8B-Instruct with 2 NVIDIA H100 (80G) GPUs by
 ```
 accelerate launch --num_processes=4 pretrain_llama_fa.py
 ```